mikyrenato/2nd--Project-Rock-Paper-Scissors/README.md

 ### javaScript Testing

-On my mentor's advise I tested my js code on jshint.com.
-I was convinced that I will get no error as my game was running as it should, unfortunatelly there were quite a few unexpected errors:
+On my mentor's advice I tested my javaScript code on jshint.com.
+I was convinced that I will get no error as my game was running as it should, unfortunately there were quite a few unexpected errors:

 Missing semicolons:

 ![JS Test](/assets/images//jstest.PNG)

-One undefined variable and one unused varabile, this was due to using the id instead of the variable name in the nickname function (nick.innerHTML = input.value  -> should have used you.innerHTML = input.value):
+One undefined variable and one unused variable, this was due to using the id instead of the variable name in the nickname function (nick.innerHTML = input.value  -> should have used you.innerHTML = input.value):

 ![JS Test2](/assets/images//js2.PNG)